wrsaunde/realtime-microkern-cs452/README.md

 This is a project for [CS452](https://www.student.cs.uwaterloo.ca/~cs452/) at the University of Waterloo.
-It's a result of the many hours William Saunders and I spent in the trains lab in 2011.
+It's a result of the many hours Steven MacLeod and William Saunders spent in the trains lab in 2011.

 Included is a realtime micro kernel, and application code to run atop